jthielens/connector-azure-blob-storage/README.md

 ## Use as URI ##

-You may refer to a Blob connection from actions outside of the Blob connection itself using _URI_ references of the form `blob:alias/path` (where `alias` is the alias assigned to the connection, typically the container name).
+You may refer to a Blob connection from actions outside of the Blob connection itself using _URI_ references of the form `blob:alias/container/path` or `blob:alias/path` (where `alias` is the alias assigned to the connection, typically the account or container name).
 These URI references can appear in most places where a filename can appear, including:

 * as the destination of a `GET` command for another connection (which will stream the retrieved content from that connection into a `PUT` command for the Blob connection).
 * as the source of a `PUT` command for another conneciton (which will stream into that connection the content retrieved from a `GET` command for the Blob connection).